Countess-of-Chester-Hospital-NHS-FT/R-Environment-Notes/README.md

 2. Create or modify the project's `.Rprofile` file to ensure `renv` is loaded automatically whenever you open the project.
 3. Discover the packages you are currently using in your scripts, install them into the new library, and create an initial `renv.lock` file by taking a snapshot.

+Note that `renv` might install way more packages than you were expecting it to - that is because it installs all the package dependencies too.

 #### Step 2: Install or Remove Packages

 As you work on your project, you'll install new packages.
 You can do this in the standard way. `renv` is smart enough to intercept this.